frederic-perez/AmE-dictionary/data/idioms.md

 __stick in (one’s) craw__ To rankle or irritate one. _It really sticks in my craw that he would lie and take all the credit for my idea!_ _This enlightenment thing really stuck in my craw._
 __stick out like a sore thumb__ (stick out a mile) Be very prominent or conspicuous.
 __stick with (someone or something)__ :four::hammer:
-__sticking point__ A topic of discussion or debate that results in disagreement. _The subject of curfew is often a real sticking point between teenagers and their parents._
+__sticking point__ :two: A topic of discussion or debate that results in disagreement. _The subject of curfew is often a real sticking point between teenagers and their parents._
 __sticks and stones__
 __stickup__ _slang_ A robbery, especially at gunpoint. _That’s the second stickup at that gas station this month._
 __sticky fingers__